 - Tire defects (tire manufacturers have their own warranties)

 - Damage caused by neglect

 - Normal wear-and-tear items (brake pads, tires, etc.)

 The Best Extended Warranty Protection For Your GMC

 When we took a look at CARCHEX, we loved the number of options for customization throughout the five levels of tiered coverage plans.
-The plans range from comprehensive bumper-to-bumper coverage, right on down to the most basic components required to keep your car running smoothly.
+The plans range from comprehensive coverage, right on down to the most basic components required to keep your car running smoothly.

 Purchasing an extended warranty through CARCHEX also comes with several other perks:

 - Your choice of repair facilities: All CARCHEX plans allow you to select from more than 30,000 certified repair shops across the country.
 The company pays your claim up front, never forcing you to front the money for the repair

 - Emergency roadside assistance: Every CARCHEX plan comes with 24/7 roadside assistance.
 This includes allowances for towing and rental cars, trip-interruption services, gas delivery, and more.